 A Desert Rose is sensitive to frost but can grow outdoors year-round in USDA Plant Hardiness Zones 10a through 12b.
 It also does well as a potted plant in colder regions, either kept indoors as a year-round houseplant or grown outdoors in summer and overwintered indoors.

-Whether an outdoor plant in a warm winter area or a houseplant, Desert Rose usually continues to grow throughout the year, so its leaves should stay green if healthy and problem-free.
-But in cooler regions where night-time temperatures fall between 39 and 46 °F (4 and 8 °C) and become 60 to 64 °F (15.5 to 18 °C) during the day, a Desert Rose behaves like a deciduous plant with its leaves gradually turning yellow and dropping.
+Whether an outdoor plant in a warm winter area or a houseplant, the Desert Rose typically continues to grow throughout the year, so its leaves should remain green if it is healthy and problem-free.
+However, in cooler regions where nighttime temperatures range from 39°F to 46°F (4°C to 8°C) and increase to 60°F to 64°F (15.5°C to 18°C) during the day, a Desert Rose behaves like a deciduous plant, with its leaves gradually turning yellow and falling off.
 You can prevent a potted plant from losing leaves by moving it indoors before the air cools in the fall.
-If you grow the plant outdoors year-round and become dormant in the fall, it should put out new growth as soon as the air warms in the spring.
+If you grow the plant outdoors year-round and it becomes dormant in the fall, it should produce new growth as soon as the air warms in the spring.

 Possible Pests